eclipsesource/tabris-js/doc/your-first-app.md

 ```

 ## Share
-GitHub repositories that contain a tabris.js scripts (an `index.json` and the JavaScript files) can be easily accessed on your device.
-Just go to the `My Scripts` page on tabris.js.com and turn sharing ON.
-The app will then appear on your device on the _My Scripts_ tab.
+GitHub repositories that contain a tabris.js scripts (a `package.json` and the JavaScript files) can be easily accessed on your device.
+Just go to the *My Scripts* page on tabris.js.com and turn sharing ON.
+The app will then appear on your device on the *My Scripts* tab.

 ![Developer Console](img/link-github.png)

 Tabris scripts accessible at a public URL can also be shared.
-On tabrisjs.com choose `My Apps` and `Link Script'.
-Enter the URL and select the checkbox _Make Script public_.
-Publicly available tabris.js apps will appear on the `Grand Central` page on tabrisjs.com.
+On tabrisjs.com choose *My Apps* and *Link Script*.
+Enter the URL and select the checkbox *Make Script public*.
+Publicly available tabris.js apps will appear on the *Grand Central* page on tabrisjs.com.

 ![Developer Console](img/share-public.png)